codehub-kirans/sveltekit-kirans/src/lib/posts/building-your-own-linux-distribution.md

   Partition Types --->
     [*/ ] Advanced partition selection                          [CONFIG_PARTITION_ADVANCED]
     [*]   EFI GUID Partition support                            [CONFIG_EFI_PARTITION]
-Kernel Configuration for UEFI support

-Enable the following options in the kernel configuration and recompile the kernel if necessary:
 ```

 Compile the kernel image and modules and install: